 Sometimes when pressed to answer a question that I’m not prepared for like, “what do you want for your birthday”, I’ll respond flippantly; “small stacks of hundreds please!”
 I don’t even remember where I got this quote from, but I tend to use it a lot.
 It often kills the conversation and in the case of my wife, it earns me an immediate “annoyed wife glare” in response.
 Wouldn’t it be nice though if just for once someone actually honored my request?

-I’m not an extravagant engineer, I don’t need much except for my BOM to work well.
+I’m not an extravagant engineer, I don’t need much to work well.
 I don’t like to have to look around through hundreds of suppliers and manufacturers, and would rather have a clean communication system between them all.
 Perhaps you may be experiencing some of the same pain points that I am and we can commiserate together.
-But then you need to understand: these BOM needs can be met today.
+But then you need to understand: these needs can be met today.

 The Functionality of My Design Tools Creates My Bill of Materials

-- Not being constrained by inaccurate or inaccessible parts: When I’m trying to get all of my parts set up for a BOM, it is exasperating to bump into parts that don’t have accurate and detailed information or may not even be available to me in the library.
+- Not being constrained by inaccurate or inaccessible data: When I’m trying to get all of my data set up for a bill of materials, it is exasperating to bump into that issue where I don’t have accurate and detailed information.

-- Access to library parts that doesn’t take a magic wand to figure out: When I’m trying to organize my BOM, I want to be able to find the library parts that I want to use in my design without having to search through multiple systems using multiple browsers.
+- Access to that doesn’t take a magic wand to figure out: When I’m trying to organize my bill of materials, I want to be able to find components that I want to use in my design without having to search through multiple systems using multiple browsers.
 There’s got to be a better way.

-In a perfect world, my BOM management tool would interact with my layout tool
+In a perfect world, my management tool would interact with my layout tool

-Managing your PCB BOM as another design tool will give you more power and flexibility
+Managing your PCB as another design tool will give you more power and flexibility

 Create Bill of Materials Management Software that Meets Your Needs

 PCB design software, like Altium Designer, has the advanced bill of materials management software that I have been talking about here.
-Active BOM will give you better access and control over the parts in your design like you’ve never had before.
+It will give you better access and control over the bill of materials in your design like you’ve never had before.

 Find out more information by talking to an expert at Altium.